nixvital/ml-pkgs/README.md

 - simulators: packages for simulators and environments for reinforcement learning
 - misc: miscellaneous packages for machine learning and data science

+There is also a special overlay for scientific computing / machine learning related c++ packages, called `cc-batteries`.

 Please note that some of the packages in this flake may have dependencies on proprietary or non-free software.
 To allow the installation of such packages, you may need to set the config.allowUnfree option in your Nix configuration.

 ## Using templates